Best Diet for Wood Turtle

 Wood Turtle Nutritional Profile

 Nutrition for Wood Turtle must account for this species's Medium (5-9 in) frame and naturally intelligent disposition.
 Across a lifespan of 40-60 years, dietary consistency directly influences vitality and longevity.
 Wood Turtle reptiles with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Wood Turtle to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Wood Turtle to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Wood Turtle